Akemi Solloway Tanaka

 Richard was Akemi’s husband and his interest in Japan was first sparked when they met.

 As well as supporting Akemi’s day to day activities, Richard assisted her with fundraising activities, lectures, and tea ceremony demonstrations.

 He has spent many years working in IT for various companies in the City of London.
 An enthusiastic traveller, Richard has visited many countries around the world.

 Director & Trustee

-She now works at a charity in London where she helps people engage with the arts.
+She works as a researcher in the arts and cultural sector where she helps people engage with the performing arts.
 Previously she has worked for the children’s arts charity Creative Futures.

 She has a BA in Archaeology & Anthropology from the University of Oxford, and an MA in the Arts of Africa, Oceania and The Americas from the University of East Anglia.